Bulky Waste Collections to resume

 On the day of collection, all items must be left outside, as close to the boundary of the property as possible.
 Crews will be unable to enter your property or remove items from houses, sheds or garages.

-For more details and to book a collections, please visit: https://en.powys.gov.uk/recycle
+For more details and to book a collection, please visit: https://en.powys.gov.uk/recycle